149th (Northumberland) Brigade: Post-war

+King George V inspecting the 149th Brigade, 50th Division, on the Maubeuge-Avesnes road, December 1918.
+He is passing the 13th (Scottish Horse Yeomanry) Battalion, Black Watch.
+With the king are General Rawlinson, Major-General Henry Jackson, GOC 50th Division, and Brigadier General Percy M. Robinson, the brigade' s GOC.

 The 50th Division had crossed the Sambre and reached Solre-le-Château on 10 November 1918 when it was relieved.
 Demobilization started in December and by 19 March 1919 the division had ceased to exist in France.

 The Northumbrian Division was reformed again in England on 1 April 1920 with the same composition as pre-war.
 The four original battalions were reformed in the Territorial Army on 7 February 1920.

 Before the outbreak of the Second World War, the 50th (Northumbrian) Infantry Division was reorganized as a Motor Division which saw a reduction from three to two brigades.